-After that there was another week at the Dundee centre for research on amputee locomotion; then on to the Princess Margaret Rose Hospital in Edinburgh for a third course on Winnipeg techniques.
+Recent additions to the active medical staff of the D. A. Stewart Centre are Dr. Donal McCarthy (respiratory diseases and immunology) and Dr. Kam S. Tse (allergy and immunology).
+Dr. McCarthy, who is Irish, is an assistant professor of medicine, University of Manitoba, and Dr. Tse is assistant professor of medicine amputee locomotion; then on to the Princess Margaret Rose Hospital in Edinburgh for a third course on Winnipeg techniques.
 In Edinburgh Mr. Foort also took part in a teaching clinic for physicians, prosthetists and therapists, and "made orthopaedic rounds" in the hospital to demonstrate the Winnipeg system (on amputees) for residents.